-In the Faculty of Medicine professors, associate professors and docents may act as the coordinating academics for doctoral candidates.
-You can use the University of Helsinki People finder and contacts -service to look for a suitable coordinating academic.
+In the Faculty of Medicine professors, associate professors and docents may act as the coordinating academics for doctoral candidates, if they are employed by the Faculty.
+Note!
+A docent contract alone is not enough!

 If you are applying to the Faculty of Biological and Environmental Sciences, please see the faculty's website for a list of coordinating academics at each discipline.

 Please note, that you have to name your thesis committee members upon applying a doctoral study right.

 Thesis committee members cannot be close collaborators (e.g. shared research projects or grants within the last 3 years, no family connections or manager/employee relationship) of the thesis supervisors.

 It should also be taken into account when assembling the committee that members of the thesis committee cannot later be appointed as preliminary examiners or opponents for the doctoral dissertation in question.
 See further information on the duties of thesis committee in the university's Instructions for Students.

 Your research plan will be evaluated with the following criteria:

 Your motivation and previous knowledge (e.g. CV or equivalent) are an important part of the evaluation criteria.
 Please acquaint yourself with the doctoral programme’s degree requirements before drawing up your study plan.